-WHAT IS IT?
-A shed used only in winter to thaw the coal in train cars prior to emptying them for use at Nebraska City Station (NCS).
+A shed used in winter to thaw the coal in train cars prior to emptying them for use at Nebraska City Station (NCS).
 As the coal travels from Wyoming, condensation from the moisture in the coal (about 30 percent) – and sometimes rain and snow – can cause the coal to stick together.

-FUN FACT: Just like when you bake a cake, a spray is used to line the train car to aid in the coal’s removal once it gets to the plant.
+Just like when you bake a cake, the train car is lined with a spray to help the coal come out when it gets to the plant.

 The second thawing method slows the train to about ½ mph and moves it slowly over the heaters.
 This method is used when winter temperatures are a bit warmer.
-The average time it takes to empty a train is between six and eight hours.
-When a train is thawed using the second method, it can take between 2 and 2 ½ hours to thaw the train using the second method.
+It takes an average of six to eight hours to empty a train.
+It can take between 2 and 2 ½ hours to thaw the train using the second method.

 HEAT INDEX: When at full-power, the heaters can register at more than 500 degrees.
 The air temperature inside the thaw shed can be as high as 150 degrees when the heaters are on.
 At that temperature, crews have to be mindful of surfaces that can burn their skin at such a high heat.

 The temperatures are a delicate balance.
-If the coal is heated for too long, it could catch fire due to its combustible nature if it is heated for too long.
+The coal could catch fire due to its combustible nature if it is heated for too long.

-SHED CREWS: Three-person crews are used to operate the thaw shed and dump the coal.
-A crew leader is stationed in the office to oversee the operation.
-Another member is inside the shed spotting the cars and ensuring they are over the heaters.
-A third crew member is stationed in the operations tower, operating switches that open the cars to be emptied beyond the shed.
+Three-person crews operate the thaw shed and dump the coal.
+A crew leader in the office oversees the operation while another member inside the shed spots the cars and ensures they are situated over the heaters.
+A third crew member in the operations tower operates the switches that open the cars to empty them.